Travel Tips, Packing Recommendations, Rules of the Road

 Americans love their burgers medium rare and their steaks medium rare or rare.
 Get your fill before you leave home because in Europe, they know how to cook meat one way – done.
 It is against European health regulations to serve meat that is medium-rare or rare.
 This makes having a steak on the other side of the Atlantic a sometimes depressing and unsatisfying experience.
 We recommend you not eat steak or burgers abroad, unless you like them cooked all the way through and bearing a slight resemblance to cardboard.
 THERE ARE SOME EXCEPTIONS, HOWEVER.

-For example, think about 3 to 5% on top of the bill:
+For example, in much of continental Europe think about 3 to 5% on top of the bill:

 A bill for 28.30 would be rounded up to 30